minio/docs/source/minio-cli/minio-mc-admin/mc-admin-obd.rst

 .. end-mc-admin-obd-desc

-:mc:`mc admin odb` names the file using the following pattern:
+:mc:`mc admin obd` names the file using the following pattern:

 .. code-block:: none

    alias-health_YYYYMMDDHHMMSS.json.gzip

-The ``alias`` is the :mc-cmd:`~mc admin obd TARGET` MinIO deployment from which :mc:`mc admin odb` returned the diagnostics.
+The ``alias`` is the :mc-cmd:`~mc admin obd TARGET` MinIO deployment from which :mc:`mc admin obd` returned the diagnostics.

-The :mc:`mc admin odb` output may contain sensitive information about your environment.
+The :mc:`mc admin obd` output may contain sensitive information about your environment.
 Exercise all possible precautions, such as redacting sensitive fields, prior to sharing the data on any public forum.